Twitter trolls itself on new 280 character limit

 Twitter (TWTR, Tech30) began testing longer tweets in late September, and found that once the novelty of tweeting longer wore off, most people in the test group didn't use all of the available characters.
 According to the company, only 5% of tweets sent by people in the 280-character test group were longer than 140 characters, and just 2% were over 190 characters.

 Many users complained about the initial tests.
 Now that just about everyone's got 280 characters to work with, more people say they're frustrated or confused by the decision.
+Others are using new characters to make jokes.

 Other people were curious about how the new parameters will change the way people interact on the platform.